QualiChain/knowledge-extraction/README.md

 3. data acquisition - Fetches and process data from job posting portals

 To run the varius services.
-Follows these Instructions
+Follow these Instructions
 -----------------------------------------------------------------------

 So far, the run_all.sh script should run all the three services.